-Ironically, the only support for the aorist infinitive verb in the first part of the clause comes from Codex Alexandrinus, an important MS from the 5th century, and three MSS from the 14th century.
-The influence of Alexandrinus is very strong, because as Metzger believes, among so many variant readings the aorist infinitive is the least unsatisfactory.
 The cryptic comment about captivity and killing really completes the thought of verse 9 as a message from the Holy Spirit similar to the epilogue in each of the seven letters to the Asian congregations.
-At the very least the verse represents Hebrew parallelism and may be an allusion to the sovereign warning of Jeremiah, "Those destined for death, to death; and those destined for the sword, to the sword; and those destined for famine, to famine; and those destined for captivity, to captivity" (Jer 15:2).
+At the very least the verse represents Hebrew parallelism and imitates the sovereign warning of Jeremiah,

 The Beast from the Earth (13:11–15)

-And I saw another beast: John saw a second beast ascend out of the abyss, as did the first beast, although his entrance is not seen coming from the sea. he had two horns like a lamb: Grk. arnion, which denotes a lamb as distinct from probaton, sheep (Rev 18:13).
-A "lamb" is a young sheep, generally less than a year old.
+And: Grk. kai, conj.
+I saw: Grk. horaō, aor.
+See verse 1 above. another: Grk. allos, adj. used to distinguish from one or more other entities; other (of two), another. beast: Grk. thērion.
+See verse 1 above. rising: Grk. anabainō, pres. part.
+See verse 1 above. from: Grk. ek, prep.
+See verse 1 above. the earth: Grk. gē.
+See verse 3 above.
+John saw a second beast ascend out of the abyss, as did the first beast, although his entrance is not seen coming from the sea. and: Grk. kai. it had: Grk. echō, impf., 3p-sing.
+See verse 1 above. two: pl. of Grk. duo, adj., the cardinal number two. horns: pl. of Grk. keras.
+See verse 1 above. like: Grk. homoios, adj.
+See verse 2 above. a lamb: Grk. arnion.
+See verse 8 above.
 The second beast is not described as having multiple heads or crowns, but he did have two horns.
 The "two horns like a lamb" would be a familiar phenomenon to John.
 Both domestic and wild sheep were common to the land of Israel.

 Horns are not as common in sheep as they are in cattle and not all breeds of sheep have horns.
 The reference to "like a lamb" means the horns are not fully developed.
 Unlike cattle horns that usually grow away from the head, sheep horns grow more to the back and side of the head.
 Horns may be used by the animal to ward off predators or spar with rival males.
 The number "two" is significant because there are sheep breeds that grow four (or even 5-6) horns.
 The presence of horns probably indicates the beast's aggressiveness as illustrated in the vision of the ram and goat in Daniel 8:3-8.
 Unlike the second beast, the Lamb of God is never described with horns.